 Don’t Cheat By Using the Pedal on the Piano

 In summary, if you must use the pedal to connect scalar or arpeggiated notes, you need to revisit the basics.
-Practice diligently to become less reliant on the pedal, and contact one of our highly qualified piano teachers today if you would like to take your playing to the next level.
+Structure your practice diligently to become less reliant on the pedal, and contact one of our highly qualified piano teachers today if you would like to take your playing to the next level.

 We offer a free 30 minute trial lesson to new students, and we will work with you to find an acceptable time.